Skip to content

 • Take screenshot

-The desktop binary does not contain code to execute anything outside this list.
-This is not a policy that can be overridden - it is an architectural constraint.
-Even if the server, LLM, or network is fully compromised, the desktop physically cannot execute a banned action because the code path does not exist.
+This is not a policy that can be overridden, it is an architectural constraint.
+Even with the server, the model and the network fully compromised, your desktop cannot execute a banned action, because the code path does not exist.

 Audio